Anzhela139/Anzhela139/README.md

 My work experience is about a year in freelancing.

 ## Skills:
-- HTML5, CSS3, JavaScript;
+- HTML5, CSS3, JavaScript, PHP, React, Node.js, Express.js, MongoDB, etc;
 - work with vanilla JS, jQuery;
--strictly according to the layout;
+- strictly according to the layout;
 - code in BEM;
 - animation of different complexity;
 - OOP, interested in functional programming;